 Both M4 and Motorola® packets are asymmetrical.
 Therefore, the function outputs do not have continuous power.
-This leads to a rhythmic flicker of the headlights (pulsing) that becomes particularly obvious with LEDs.
+This leads to a rhythmic flicker of the headlights (pulsing) that becomes particularly obvious with LFDs.

 Furthermore, the headlights will only work in one direction in analogue DC mode.
-Whether it will be the forward lights or the backup lights depends on which way you have placed your locomotive on the track.
+Whether it will be the forward lights or the backup lights depends on which way you have placed your locomotive on the track

-Solder the backup lights to the vellow wire, the headlights to the white one
+• Solder the backup lights to the vellow wire, the headlights to the white one

 If your locomotive is wired according to option b), then it is ready for use.
 Otherwise, you must connect the remaining wires of all bulbs and functions together to the blue wire.
 This pole may not have any connection to the chassis!

-It is possible to use both options in the same locomotive.
+It is possible to use both options in the same locomotive as shown in Fig. 17.

-6.10.4.
+6.9.4.
 Using AUX3 and AUX4

-6.10.4.1.
-LokSound with 21MTC Interface
+6.9.4.1.
+LokPilot with 21MTC interface

-LokSound decoders with 21MTC interface have two additional outputs besides the 4 standard outputs, namely AUX3 and AUX4.
+LokPilot decoders with 21MTC interface have two additional outputs besides the 4 standard outputs, namely AUX3 and AUX4.
 Since they are pure "logic-outputs", it is not possible to connect any external loads directly.
 External power transistors are required.
-Connect AUX3 and AUX4 via the interface: there are no wire leads.
-In terms of their functionality, AUX3 and AUX4 are equal to the other outputs.
-ESU offers an appropriate adapater board (art. no. 51968) with transistors.
+Connect AUX3 and AUX4 via the 21MTC interface: there are equal to the other outputs.
+ESU offers an appropriate adapater board (art.no.
+51968) with transistors.

-6.10.4.2.
-LokSound V4.0 M4 - LokSound with PluX interface
+6.9.4.2.
+LokPilot with PluX22 interface